penrose/penrose-old.github.io/_docs/penrose-development/index.md

 ## Docker

- - [Docker Deployment]({{ site.baseurl }}/penrose-development/docker/): happens with continuous integration via Github.
+ - [Deployment]({{ site.baseurl }}/penrose-development/docker/): happens with continuous integration via Github.
 Once set up, when you issue a pull request to the penrose repository, it will build a container, and deploy on merge.
- - [Docker Local]({{ site.baseurl }}/penrose-development/docker-local/): are some quick start steps for building Docker containers locally.
+ - [Local]({{ site.baseurl }}/penrose-development/docker-local/): are some quick start steps for building Docker containers locally.

 ## Local